prithsharma/make-a-mark/README.md

 of failure.
 This is understood and a possible way to work around this is to have a fallback UX devoid of the geocoding search(only map based).
 And have a fallback third party service in case the primary service doesn't work.
 None of them were easy enough for v1.
+- The app assumes **Germany** as the default area of operation, limiting search results to Germany and the default map view to Germany.

 ## Notes